kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/python.typ

     return a + b
 ```

 Now there is one tricky thing about `python`, which is the passed-by-object-reference.
 Some of you may have already ran into this in an unfortunate way, but for those who are not aware, here is a very sneaky failure mode one may spend hours trying figure out what's going on.
-Say I have defined
+Say I have defined a list `x = [0, 1]`, and I have a function that wants to modify

-== Writing an insertion sort algorithm

 == Running a python script

+== Exercise: Writing an insertion sort algorithm

+Now given the information above, let's try to write an insertion algorithm.

 = Packaging code

+== Modules and import

+== Setuptools

+== Exercise: Setting up directory structure and build a binary

 = Building documentation

+== Mkdocs

+== Style it with Material with mkdocs

+== Exercise: Adding documentation to the code and build the documentation

 = Writing tests

+== Unit tests with pytest

+== How to write unit pytest?

+== Exercise: Adding tests and test it

 = Best practices/Development tips

-== IPython

 == Virtual environment

+== IPython and Jupyter

 == Typing